pierregerenton/intrinsicgenediversity/README.md

 ### Explore functional convergeance of gene

 This is a really experimental part.
 We want to see if annotating new isoforms for a gene will brings new function (GO term) or if we already explore everything.
+This analysis was abandonned (result not relevant).

+You can explore our gene convergeance attempt with a notebook in `src/convergence_graph.ipynb`.

-You can explore our WIP gene convergeance with a dash app.
+You can explore our gene convergeance data with a dash app.

 ```sh
 python3 src/dash_convergence_graph.py -d data/human_input.tsv